• Disease Overview

 Signs & Symptoms

-Several different patterns have been identified with amniotic band syndrome.
+Several different patterns of birth defects have been identified with amniotic band syndrome.
 The three most common patterns are amniotic band syndrome characterized by one or more limbs being affected; the limb-body-wall complex; and amniotic band syndrome characterized by abnormalities of the head and face (craniofacial abnormalities), defects of the brain and serious malformation of the arms and legs.

 • < Previous section